cityofasheville/bedrock2/README.md

 #### Blueprint Commands

-In Bedrock a _blueprint_
+In Bedrock a _blueprint_ is the standard representation of an asset that can be used to create a table in a database or validate data at an API interface.
+For now we only have two commands available, one to create a new blueprint based on an existing table and one to create a table based on a blueprint file.

-Create a database table based on a blueprint (the two following lines are equivalent)
+To create a database table based on a blueprint, run either of these commands (they are equivalent)

     bedrock blueprint create-table -c mdastore1 -b employee.1.0 -t internal2.ejtmp
     bedrock blueprint create-table --connection=mdastore1 --blueprint=employee.1.0 --table=internal2.ejtmp

-Create a blueprint file based on an existing database table:
+To create a blueprint file based on an existing database table:

     bedrock blueprint  create-blueprint -c mdastore1 -t internal2.pr_employee_info -b testblueprint

-### Deploying Bedrock AWS Infrastructure
+### Bedrock AWS ETL Infrastructure

 AWS infrastructure for Bedrock is defined in the [aws](./bedrock/aws) directory.

-## Usage

-TBD - documentation on deploying and running AWS infrastructure.
+### OTHER STUFF

-## Installation and Development
+#### Installation and Development

-## Installation on Docker
+#### Installation on Docker

 Bedrock will work on most Linux architectures, but we have standardized on Amazon Linux 2, which can be run as a Docker container defined by [Dockerfile.bedrock](./Dockerfile.bedrock).
 This will install Python, Node, PostgreSQL and AWS tools, as well as clone this repository.